An inexact PAM method for computing Wasserstein barycenter with unknown supports: Conclusions

 \section{Conclusions}

-We have developed a globally convergent inexact PAM method for computing an approximate Wasserstein barycenter with unknown supports by designing a tailored semi-proximal ADMM for solving the strongly convex QP subproblems.
-Numerical comparisons with the 3-block B-ADMM in \cite{YeWWL17} on synthetic and real data show that the proposed PAM method has an advantage in reducing the computing time for large-scale problems while guaranteeing the quality of solutions.
-In our future research work, we will focus on the application of the PAM method in the D2-clustering for image and document data.
+We have developed a globally convergent inexact PAM method for computing an approximate Wasserstein barycenter with unknown supports by designing a tailored linearized ADMM for solving the strongly convex QP subproblems.
+Numerical comparisons with the 3-block B-ADMM in \cite{YeWWL17} on synthetic and real data show that the proposed iPAM method has an advantage in reducing the computing time for large-scale problems while guaranteeing the quality of solutions.
+In our future research work, we will focus on the application of the iPAM method in the D2-clustering for image and document data.

-{ \bf Acknowledgements}\ \ The authors would like to express their sincere thanks to Dr. Jianbo Ye for sharing us with their codes.
-This work is supported by the National Natural Science Foundation of China under project No.11571120 and No.11701186.

 { \bf Appendix}